Best Wired Security Cameras

 • Equipment costs more than the DIY competition

 Other than the two previous entries on this list – Lorex and Ring – ADT is the only company we know of that offers a wired indoor camera, a wired outdoor camera, and a wired video doorbell.
-If you’re looking for all three, ADT has to be on your list.
-All three devices include 1080p HD video resolution, person detection, and two-way audio.
+If you’re looking for all three, ADT has to be on your list of possibilities.
+Even better, all three devices include 1080p HD video resolution, two-way audio, and person detection.

 In addition, all three are made to withstand the harshest environments.
 As a starting point, they’re rated IP65.
 That means they are dust-tight and can withstand water from low-level jets.
 They also contain on-board heaters to keep them functioning in temperatures down to 40 degrees below zero Fahrenheit.
 If we see temperatures that low, we’re moving.
-Whoever moves into our home, though, can feel secure knowing they’re safe from home invaders even if they face a raging blizzard.
+There is something to be said, though, for knowing you’ll be safe from home invaders even if you’re in the midst of a raging blizzard.

 Pro Tip: If you’re looking to cut the cord, ADT is now offering Google cameras on top of their standard offerings.
 You can read more about them in our review of the Nest Cam.